gregnordin/notes_to_self/Blender/notes-Blender.md

 - Put edge layer creation into a function
 - Do case with reduced roof dose and channel edge dose

+# Wednesday, 2021-09-22

+`210918_channel_animation_secondary_image.py`

+Do channel animation where channel edges are comprised of 3 smaller layers.
+Plan:

+- Create first small edge layer at z = z0.
+- Animate it going to small edge color (and have it take less time than a full layer).
+- Create 2nd small edge layer at z = z0 + z_layer/3
+- Animate it going to small edge color (and have it take less time than a full layer).
+- Create 2rd small edge layer at z = z0 + z_layer/3
+- Create eroded channel layer
+- Animate both of these goint to small edge color
+- The animate eroded channel layer going to bulk layer color

 ## Next:

 - &#9989; Create different types of lights and play with parameters to get ones I like (point, area, sun) &rarr; go with sun